xd2287/transformers/docs/source/en/model_doc/timesformer.md

 This model was contributed by [fcakyon](https://huggingface.co/fcakyon).
 The original code can be found [here](https://github.com/facebookresearch/TimeSformer).

+Checkpoints that can be loaded in this architecture are hosted on the Hub here: [timesformer](https://huggingface.co/models?other=timesformer)

 ## Documentation resources

 - [Video classification task guide](../tasks/video_classification)